prasannavl/icomponent/packages/icomponent/README.md

 The default render function is a `noop`.

-You have 3 options:
+You have 4 options:

 - Use one of the adaptor packages directly
-- Set `IDefault.render`
+- Set `Renderer.render`
-- Implement `_render`
+- Set a renderer function to `Renderer` inside `createRenderer` as `new Renderer(this, myRenderFn)`
+- Implement a fully custom `Renderer` (which isn't needed in most cases as the default renderer handles scheduling, coalescing, on `requestAnimationFrame` nicely.

 One could argue that it could have a sensible default like setting innerHTML, or mutate the DOM with `appendChild`, etc. But this way, it's explicit and will simply not render.
 You just need to do it once.

-Alternatively, you can also override `_render`, write your own render logic and make subclasses out of it.
-This is already shown for `lit-html` in the examples above.

 - **`attributesChanged` not fired**